lennydeo/githubwebrepo/README.md

 ## Assets
 This folder will contain all sub-folders for the css, fonts, js, images, includes and pages.

-# Collaborators

-Project Manager: The project manager will oversee the development of the website and coordinate with the development team to ensure project goals are met.
-Front-end Developer: The front-end developer will work on the design and functionality of the website, using HTML, CSS, and JavaScript.
-Back-end Developer: The back-end developer will work on any server-side code needed for the website, including integration with APIs or databases.
-QA Tester: The QA tester will be responsible for testing the website for bugs and ensuring that it meets user requirements.

 # License
 The repository will be licensed under the MIT License, which allows for open source use and modification of the code.